 As usual, the coronavirus situation in the UK is expected to dominate price action in the week ahead, so price action will continue to remain dynamic.

-Bulls would need a break of 6453.06 to invalidate the evolving “W” harmonic pattern and usher in further upside recovery on the FTSE100.
+Bulls would need a break of 6453.06 to invalidate the evolving “W” harmonic pattern and usher in further upside recovery on the UK 100 .

 Bears need to wait to see if a point D forms on the “W” harmonic pattern as indicated above.
 Point D is expected to be above the current resistance.
 If price extends upwards before reversing, 5880.52 becomes a new support.
-Therefore, bears should wait for a break of 5880.52 after price has started a reversal to confirm further bearish action on the FTSE 100.
+Therefore, bears should wait for a break of 5880.52 after price has started a reversal to confirm further bearish action on the UK 100 .

 This research is produced by Accendo Markets Limited.
 Research produced and disseminated by Accendo Markets is classified as non-independent research, and is therefore a marketing communication.
 This investment research has not been prepared in accordance with legal requirements designed to promote its independence and it is not subject to the prohibition on dealing ahead of the dissemination of investment research.
 This research does not constitute a personal recommendation or offer to enter into a transaction or an investment, and is produced and distributed for information purposes only.